Here’s how to use conj() functions.

 Note:

-The function splits each record of pseudo table T into a table sequence or a record sequence according to expression …, concatenates members or records of the splitting result set, and returns a new pseudo table.
+The function defines a computation on pseudo table T, where each record will be split into a sequence or a record sequence according to computing expression x and members or records in the splitting result will be concatenated, and returns a new pseudo table.

 Parameter: